boldbi/bold-bi-docs/docs/faq/purpose-of-the-databases-used-in-the-bold-bi.md

     <tr>
         <td align="left">Purpose</td>
         <td align="left">
-          This database stores the Bold BI sites, which you have created and the users you are adding in the Bold BI sites.
-This database needs to be setup only once during the application startup.
+          This database stores the Bold BI sites that you have created and the users you are adding to the Bold BI sites.
+It needs to be set up only once during the application startup.
         </td>
         <td align="left">
-            This is BI application database and it will store the below information.
+           This is a BI application database, and it will store the following information.
             <ul>
               <li>
                   Users and groups information.
               </li>
               <li>
-                  Resource like dashboard, data source, schedules etc.
+                  Resources such as dashboard, data source, schedules, etc.
               </li>
               <li>
                   Users and groups permission to access the resources.